 Chemistry Graduate Courses

 Most of our graduate courses are offered on a two-year rotation.
-To see which courses are offered in a particular year and learn other details, consult the Current Graduate Course Timetable.
+To see which courses are offered in a particular year and learn other details, consult the Current Graduate Course Timetables - Term I, Term II.
 Please refer to the current Graduate Calendar or Mosaic for the most complete information.

-Brief descriptions of all graduate modules are available on the Graduate Course Descriptions webpage.
-Not all graduate courses are offered in a given year—please consult the website for current courses.
+Brief descriptions of all graduate modules are available below.
+Note that not all graduate courses are offered in a given year.
 Students are free to include Education *750 (Principles and Practice of University Teaching) in their program, but this cannot be counted towards their course requirements for the degree.

 Approximately 15 different 6-week graduate modules are offered every year in three time slots: the 2nd half of the Fall term, and both halves of the Winter term.
 The detailed course requirements for the MSc and PhD degrees are described in the Chemistry Graduate Handbook and Graduate Calendar (for Chemistry M.Sc. or Ph.D. students).
 Modules marked with a (+) sign may be taken more than once for credit, so long as the topic is substantially different.